mizuki-nana/coreVM/README.md

 compiles Python source code into coreVM bytecode.
 In addition, there is a command-line program [python/pyta.py](python/pyta.py) that can directly execute a given Python program by invoking the compiler to generate coreVM bytecode, and feeds the output to the VM.
+Click [here](python/README.md) to view the project summary page.

 The development of the VM and the language complements each other well, as the language serves as a great target to test and benchmark the VM, and at the same